RECAPEM

 • The patient’s appearance is highly variable, ranging from acutely ill with cardiorespiratory compromise to misleadingly healthy appearance.

-• The signs and symptoms are not always correlated with the size of pneumothorax.
+• The signs and symptoms are not always correlated with the size of the pneumothorax.

 • Tracheal deviation and hypotension occurred in less than 1 in 5 patients.